deeplearning4j/deeplearning4j/gettingstarted.md

 * Cygwin is not supported.
 You must install DL4J from **DOS Windows**.

-* Once you've completed these steps, you're ready to start solving problems with Deeplearning4j.
+* Once you've completed these steps, you're ready to start training neural networks with Deeplearning4j.

 ###<a name="source">Working With Source</a>